Wchous/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+   -AnonaNews

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  - For anyone who wants to compare coverage and access information across publications efficiently and without bias.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  - While the prevalence of social media and mobile technology has technically facilitated and expanded access to information, what we are currently witnessing in the US and around the globe is that, rather than tapping a plethora of information sources users are creating a personalized, closed information ecosystem.
+With AnonaNews, we’re breaking the cycle of preconceived notions and biases by aggregating news from across the political spectrum, placing it side-by-side with coverage from other publications, and stripping out the source.
+Rather than judging content on where it’s coming from, readers can access a variety of opinions and judge it purely on its own merit.
 ## Problem ##
   > Describe the problem your product solves.
+  - Addressing consumer bias when selecting media sources and highlights media bias by comparing coverage.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  - Aggregates content for easy comparison and removes sourcing.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  - An abundance of news, an abundance of opinions, without bias.
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  - In terms of getting access to content, the API I’ve found seems to be pretty easy to manage and start the flow of info.
+    The hard part will be properly sorting and filtering articles based on category selection and presenting it.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  - “I’ve been exposed to new topics and opinions and am seeing a more complete perspective of current events.”
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  - Go to the site, select a topic, and compare coverage for yourself.